 The mission of SUSK is to be the voice for Ukrainian Canadian students and to support its member Ukrainian Students Organizations (USOs), where thousands of students find belonging and partake in various events.

 Today, we want to make sure that a strong, independent, Ukrainian Canadian Students’ Union can not only survive, but indeed thrive, forever.
-I encourage everyone to donate and be a part of this important campaign.
+We encourage everyone to donate and be a part of this important campaign.

 We are very pleased that SUSK recognizes the benefits of partnering with the Shevchenko Foundation in ensuring that future goals of SUSK are met.
 SUSK has created a Designated Fund that will be managed by the Shevchenko Foundation, with an external oversight committee.
 By creating this Designated Fund, SUSK has shown a high degree of commitment to the future of its organization and our community.